The best hotels in Baden-Baden

 If day trips are a priority, bias your hotel choice toward Stadtmitte or Kurhaus over Lichtentaler Allee.
 The Radisson Blu Badischer Hof in Stadtmitte at $190-260/night is our pick for this.
 Central, solid, and 12 minutes walk to the Bahnhof without losing access to the Kurhaus.

-Baden-Baden's best neighborhoods
+Baden-Baden's best hotel regions

 The Altstadt and Kurpark areas are where most of our picks cluster, and for good reason.
 But don't sleep on Lichtentaler Allee if budget isn't a concern. it's the most beautiful stretch of the city.